-The award is drawn from the investment returns of the York Wilson Endowment.
-This endowment was established at the Canada Council for the Arts in 1997 through a generous donation by the late Lela Wilson and the late Maxwell Henderson to honour the contribution of Canadian painter York Wilson (1907-1984) in the field of visual art by encouraging and promoting works of art created by Canadian painters or sculptors.
+This award is provided thanks to investment proceeds from the York Wilson Endowment.
+The endowment was established at the Canada Council for the Arts in 1997 by a generous donation from the late Lela Wilson and the late Maxwell Henderson to honour the contribution of Canadian painter York Wilson (1907-1984) to the field of visual art by encouraging and promoting artworks created by Canadian painters or sculptors.

 Program Officer, Prizes